 EPA evaluates the impacts of new federal standards upon their promulgation by EPA, and lists them in the regulation’s preamble.
 The fiscal and economic impacts of the new federal standards included in this rulemaking have already occurred; however, DEQ anticipates there would be fiscal and economic impacts resulting from Oregon adopting new federal standards because the adoption would trigger a requirement that affected businesses obtain a permit.

 In a separate but concurrent rulemaking, DEQ will propose rules that would, with the exception of stationary internal combustion engines, maintain the current permitting thresholds for businesses subject to the new federal standards included in this rulemaking.
 As a result of EQC adopting the new federal standards, only owners or operators of larger stationary internal combustion engines would have to obtain a permit and pay permitting fees for the first time.
-To mitigate the fiscal and economic impact on affected businesses, some of which may be small businesses, this separate rulemaking will propose adding stationary internal combustion engines to the list of business categories eligible to obtain a simple or general permit instead of a standard permit.
+DEQ has yet to identify any owners or operators of larger stationary internal combustion engines that aren’t currently on a permit.
+However, to mitigate the fiscal and economic impact on affected businesses, some of which may be small businesses, this separate rulemaking will propose adding stationary internal combustion engines to the list of business categories eligible to obtain a simple or general permit instead of a standard permit.
 Simple and general permit fees are significantly less than standard permit fees.

 Statement of Cost of Compliance